RobbyCowell/mountainr/README.md

 You can view, search, add, edit the resorts within the app.

-## Intallation and running locally
+## Installation and running locally

 To install the app, clone this repository and run `npm start` in the root directory.